Pushpavel/AutoCp/docs/getting-started.md

 #### Check the solution

 Right-click the solution file and run using AutoCp.

-## File Structure

-!> Information here is outdated, will be updated soon

-files are generated inside a folder named like ```<judge> - <category/contest>``` that the problem belongs to.

-!> Moving or renaming files will unlink the solution file to its problem.
-This restriction will be removed

 #### ```.autocp``` file at the root of the project